The Sustainability Project Inc. incorporated on March 21, 2000

 that deepen our understanding of the interconnected web of life.
 Our

-guiding principle is that diversity, inclusion and compassion are
+guiding principles embrace diversity, inclusion and compassion as

 fundamental to the long-term well-being of our planet and its inhabitants.